-You have no items in your shopping cart.
+You have no items to compare.

 Minimum order is TWO.
-This kit includes the flat pack cabinet but they are now being packaged differently.
+This kit includes the flat pack cabinet but they are now being packaged and shipped differently.
 They are priced at cost ($33 each), so because of this they can't be shipped "for free".
 During check out the site will calculate shipping costs for just the flat packs, the other parts ship for free.

 From the Designer: While the new HT-10 model is not the largest in the HT series, it still has the output and power to fill large rooms.
 The Celestion 10" woofer puts out a good amount of midbass but retains it's smooth frequency response and power handling.
 The Celestion compression driver stays surprisingly smooth and detailed even at high output levels for a very well balanced sound.
 The SEOS-12 waveguide has excellent directivity control for a very wide "sweet spot" so everyone hears the same thing without any significant changes in sound no matter where they sit in the room.